 Position Paper Policies

 Position papers are required for all delegations.
 Any delegate who does not submit a position paper will be ineligible to receive an award.
-Position papers must be emailed to the Chair (and Crisis-Manager if applicable) of the committee before the conference begins or submitted in person to the dais before the end of Committee session I (Thursday night).
+Position papers must be emailed to the Chair (and Crisis-Manager if applicable) of the committee before the conference begins or submitted.
 The emails of the Chairs and Crisis Managers can be found online and in the Background Guides.
+If you would like position papers to be graded with feedback, however, they must also be handed in physically to your Chair by the end of the first committee session (Thursday night).

 Format – Traditional Committees